The Connecticut Mirror’s Advertising Acceptability Guidelines

 - In addition, The Mirror reserves the right to refuse any advertising for any reason at its sole discretion.
 Reasons for declining advertising include but are not limited to:

-The Connecticut Mirror reserves the right to accept or decline any advertisement in its sole discretion.
-The Connecticut Mirror will decline to accept advertising if it is aware that it is misleading, inaccurate or fraudulent or makes unfair competitive claims or that fails to comply with its standards of decency.
+- Advertising that is misleading, inaccurate or fraudulent, makes unfair competitive claims, or that fails to comply with its standards of decency.

-In addition, an advertisement may be declined because of the applicability of laws dealing with such matters as libel, copyright and trademark, the right to privacy, the sale of securities, the sale of real estate and restrictions on political advertising or advocacy activity.
+- Advertising that violates laws dealing with such matters as libel, copyright and trademark, the right to privacy, the sale of securities, the sale of real estate.

 - Advertising that attacks other people or groups of people, fundraises.